hassansaei/VNtyper/README.md

 ```
 [Note] This algorithm is far more slower than the first method.

+## Results from high-coverage 1000G project
+We analyzed MUC1 region in 2505 samples from 1000G 30X project.
+The results from this analysis could be found here.

+## Sample bam files MUC1 8C positive
+Here we provided three MUC1 8C positive read-name replaced bam files to check.

 ## Output
 The tool creates a folder for each case in the working directory which is assigned by the user.
 Inside the folder there is directory for temporary files and log files, and the final output: